jrpotter/notebook/notes/c17/sockets.md

 %%ANKI
 Basic
-What field/value is used to specify an IPv4 address?
+What field and value is used to specify `ai_addr` is an IPv4 address?
 ```c
 struct addrinfo {
   int              ai_flags;